mathewgomas-alfred/mathewgomas.io/user_manual/snapping.rst

 #.
 Elliptical select
 #.
 Polygonal select
 #.
 Path select
 #.
-Guides themselves can be snapped to grids and vectors.
+Guides themselves can be snapped to grids and vectors

 Snapping doesn’t have a sensitivity yet, and by default is set to 10 screen pixels.